szaumoor/ZSTweaks/ZSTweaks/README.md

 The effect is pretty underwhelming for a +4 weapon.
 Now:

-- Chance of doing 2d10 electrical damage increased to 15%, and is now 5d4+1, with a Save vs. Spell at -2 for half.
+- Chance of dealing 2d10 electrical damage increased to 15%, and is now 5d4+1, with a Save vs. Spell at -2 for half.
-- Every hit does 1d3 electrical damage with no save.
+- Every hit deals 1d3 electrical damage with no save allowed.
-- Increases electrical damage resistance by 40%
+- Increases electrical damage resistance by 40%.

 **Component 1270:** Make Spectral Brand last for 1 turn, instead of 4 rounds